cibolabs/pixeldriller/README.md

   ROI is applied consistently across all assets
 - The coordinate reference system of the assets being read define north as up.

-## Limitations
+## Known limitations

-- Has only been tested with single-band assets
+- Has only been tested with single-band assets and images
+- Calculation of 'standard' statistics is not supported for multi-band assets and images

 ## Tests and coverage